kylebd99/PersonalWebsite/_pages/about.md

 Brief Bio
 ======
 I'm an incoming assistant professor at Boston University, joining in the Spring 2026.
 Broadly, I'm interested in the intersection of databases, compilers, and tensor programming.
-In my work, I hope to make high performance computing accessible to domain experts through declarative programming coupled with automatic program optimization.
-Additionally, I work on an open-data project called [Govscape](https://www.govscape.net) that provides a modern search interface over millions of government PDFs.
+My work has two main branches.
+First, I make high performance computing accessible to domain experts through declarative programming coupled with automatic program optimization.
+Second, I am excited about building systems to support the open-data community.
+In this vein, I'm currently working on an open-data project called [Govscape](https://www.govscape.net) that provides a modern search interface over millions of government PDFs.

 Not Work
 ======
 Outside of databases, tensors, etc., I spend a lot of time on the following!

-**Running**: I just ran my first full marathon this summer (shoutout to the North Olympic Discovery Marathon for giving me a happy birthday run bib :) ).
+**Running**: I ran my second full marathon this summer in Vancouver, BC!
 Going forward, I'm interested in and a bit intimidated by trail running.

-**Gardening**: Last year, my partner and I had a plot in a local community garden, and we went full bore on a miniature farm.
-That community garden is going away this year, so we're slowly testing the patience of our building's property management w.r.t. grow bags...
+**Gardening**: Back in Seattle, my partner and I had a thriving garden, and we're excited to see how the growing season compares in Boston.
+Here's hoping that jalapenos can manage in the Northeast.

 **D&D/Tabletop RPGs**: I think tabletop games are a great way to keep in touch with people and a great excuse to be a bit silly.
-My group is about to start playing "Paleomythic: A Stone Age RPG", and I'm always excited to hear about new niche RPGs!
+My group just finished a campaing in "Paleomythic: A Stone Age RPG", and I'm always excited to hear about new niche RPGs!